 This is where the roads to be used all have a speed limit of 40mph or below and the production vehicles are to obey all road traffic legislation.

-We also assume that there are no other issues relating to the low loader work that we should be aware of e.g. rain machines or jib arms etc. and that this is a straight forward shot of a dialogue scene with all personnel and equipment secure within the confines of the vehicles.
+There are no other additional factors relating to the low loader work e.g. rain machines or jib arms et al, and that this is a shot of a dialogue scene with all personnel and equipment secure within the confines of the vehicles.
 The use of seatbelts inside the "hero vehicle" would be required by law.

-We would also suggest a production vehicle of any kind follows directly behind the hero car.
-This prevents a member of public's car being directly distracted and also provides some continuity for the production.
-Clearly this vehicle can be changed amongst themselves if continuity is not what they are after and can drop back out of shot if required.
+A production vehicle of any kind may follow directly behind the hero car.
+This prevents a non-production vehicle being directly distracted and also provides some continuity for the production.
+This vehicle can be changed during filming if continuity is not what they are after and can drop back out of shot if required.